Click on the image links to see what our graduates are doing now.

 Janis Abel ’89 (art, architecture/design) March program, Univ. of Houston School of Architecture

-Elizabeth Schlatter ’89 (art history), M.A., The George Washington University, Washington, D.C., currently Deputy Director and Curator of Exhibitions, University of Richmond Museums, Virginia, independent curator. and author of Museum Careers: APractical Guide for Novices and Students and several exhibition catalogs.
+Elizabeth Schlatter ’89 (art history), M.A., The George Washington University, Washington, D.C., currently Deputy Director and Curator of Exhibitions, University of Richmond Museums, Virginia, independent curator. and author of Museum Careers: APractical Guide for Novices and Students and many exhibition catalogs.
+In 2017, she was elected to the Board of Directors of the College Art Association, the preeminent international arts leaderships organization of art historians, artists, and critics.

 Elizabeth Lane ’87, (ceramic/sculpture) M.A. ceramic sculpture from Stephen F. Austin University, Texas